JiteshNayak2004/PD_ASIC/README.md

 ~~~
 ![Screenshot from 2023-08-20 11-01-39](https://github.com/JiteshNayak2004/PD_ASIC/assets/117510555/76e1d4a6-ad34-495b-b14e-a543886a484a)

-3.assembly program equivalent of the above c program we wrote using
+3. assembly program equivalent of the above c program we wrote using
 the risc-v compiler
 ![Screenshot from 2023-08-20 11-10-01](https://github.com/JiteshNayak2004/PD_ASIC/assets/117510555/f8eedd8f-0191-43fa-b1ee-50c693235359)
 the -S flag tells the compiler to stop after assembly generation